finos/perspective/docs/md/python.md

 Perspective ships with a pre-built Tornado handler that makes integration with `tornado.websockets` extremely easy.
-This allows you to run an instance of `Perspective` on a server using Python, open a websocket to a `Table`, and access the `Table` in Javascript and through `<perspective-viewer>`.
+This allows you to run an instance of `Perspective` on a server using Python, open a websocket to a `Table`, and access the `Table` in JavaScript and through `<perspective-viewer>`.

-All instructions sent to the `Table` are processed in Python, which executes the commands, and returns its output through the websocket back to Javascript.
+All instructions sent to the `Table` are processed in Python, which executes the commands, and returns its output through the websocket back to JavaScript.

 ### Python setup

-To use the handler, we need to first have an instance of a `Table` and a `PerspectiveManager`—the manager acts as the interface between the Javascript and the Python layers, implementing a JSON API that allows the two Perspective runtimes to communicate.
+To use the handler, we need to first have an instance of a `Table` and a `PerspectiveManager`.
+The manager acts as the interface between the JavaScript and Python layers, implementing a JSON API that allows the two Perspective runtimes to communicate.

 ```python